eucarizan/hs-java-backend/SampleProblems/MotorStaticFactory/README.md

 Do not change the provided code of the motor classes.

 ## Tags
-- Design Patterns
+- design patterns
-- Creational patterns
+- creational patterns
-- Static factory idiom
+- static factory idiom

 [//]: # (failed test: P P-MOTOR-4000 4000)